 Tip: Chop some extra cilantro and keep it on the side to use as a garnish on the cooked chicken.

 Haven’t you had chicken souvlaki before?
 It’s a Greek dish commonly served by street vendors.
 It has a similar appearance as chicken kabobs, with slightly different flavoring.
+Serving chicken on skewers is such a fun dinner idea!

 White vinegar adds an unexpected tang to this dish.
 You can swap white vinegar for apple cider vinegar which will provide a slightly sweeter taste.
 Or, for a less acidic dish, leave the vinegar out.